Capital One SavorOne Credit Card review

 The Capital One SavorOne card has a big brother – the Capital One® Savor® Cash Rewards Credit Card.
 It comes with a $300 cash bonus after spending $3,000 on purchases in the first three months of account opening, and the $95 annual fee is waived the first year.
+This card makes our list of the best cash back credit cards in 2020.
 You’ll also earn an improved 4% cash back on dining and entertainment, plus the same 2% cash back on groceries and 1% cash back on everything else.
 Here’s our review of the Capital One Savor to help you decide which version of the card is best for you.

 Between 3% cash back on dining and entertainment, 2% back at grocery stores and a $150 bonus with a low minimum spending requirement, the benefits of holding a Capital One SavorOne Cash Rewards Credit Card are tangible.
 And because it has no annual fee and no foreign transaction fees, it’s a no-brainer to keep forever and use when you travel abroad.

 Remember to subscribe to the Million Mile Secrets newsletter for more tips on how to be smart with your miles and points!